Menu

 Red Schuhart seems to be having an extra-dimensional experience in the above quote, and the vision seems much like that of a Cubist painting or drawing.

 The fantastic thing about stories, about narratives, is that they can contain information as well as just being entertaining.
 Roadside Picnic has an enormous amount of metaphors and allegorical informational qualities to take note of; the whole story and aspects of it can allude to, and be transferred to, other subjects.
 My first reference to the book in a post below was thinking of the mysterious and incomprehensible alien artifacts found in the Zone similarly to art, which when at it's best seems to me to be mysterious and incomprehensible.
 In the quote above, where Schuhart seems to see space unfold like paper revealing novel dimensional surfaces and intricacies, I see a link to Cubism, 'hyperobjects', or 'hyperobjectivity'.
-I think of Cubism as hyperobjective perception; it wasn't just a style it was a relatively formal analysis of objects and the space surrounding them from multiple viewpoints.
-I like to use the word hyperobject for form viewed from various locations, viewpoints, perspectives, in space.
+I think of Cubism as an attempt at hyperobjective projections and perception; it wasn't just a style, it was a relatively formal analysis of objects and the space surrounding them from multiple viewpoints, often as objects move or oscillate in space.
+I like the use of the word hyperobject for form viewed from various locations, viewpoints, perspectives, in space.
 Or, for forms moving through space so that their aspect or viewpoint changes infinitely from a fixed position.
 Or, for forms in which the delineation between the object and the surrounding space becomes ambiguous.
-This seems to be what is happening to Schuhart's vision in 'Picnic'; he seems to be describing a momentary Cubist vision of the world in which occult form and dimensionality appear to override his standard perceptual model of objects in space.
-It's not so much a drug induced hallucination as a dimensional revelation from an altered mental viewpoint.
-Schuhart could be describing a Cubist painting; compare his description in words to the image of Metzinger's La Femme au Cheval above.
+This seems to be what is happening to Schuhart's vision in 'Picnic'; he seems to be describing a momentary Cubist vision of the world in which occult aspects form and dimensionality appear to override his standard perceptual model of objects in space.
+It's analogous to a drug induced hallucination as dimensional revelation from an altered mental viewpoint.
+Schuhart could be describing a Cubist painting; compare his description in words to the visual style of the image of Metzinger's La Femme au Cheval above.

 First steps in a constructed drawing from a 'Planes Of The Head' can often have a Cubist appearance.

-A painting by the artist, anatomist and observer of all things equine, George Stubbs, shows how hopeless it is was for even an observant human trapped in a narrow perception of time to try and depict a galloping horse.
+A painting by the artist, anatomist and observer of all things equine, George Stubbs, shows how hopeless it is was for even an informed observant anatomical expert trapped in a narrow perception of time to try and depict a galloping horse.

-With the advent of photography with fast shutter speeds Edweard Muybridge was able to solve 'The Galloping Horse Problem'.
+With the advent of photography with fast shutter speeds stop stop motion and time, Edweard Muybridge was able to solve 'The Galloping Horse Problem'.

 There can be little doubt that Cubism was precipitated in part by trying to suggest an extra-dimensionality.
 Think of Marcel Duchamp's Nude Descending a Staircase; Duchamp is almost certainly depicting various imagined planes on a figure constructed similarly to a planar drawing as they both move and project through space as the figure/object/form descends a staircase.
 This creates a fascinating, wonderful, dizzying effect, also not unlike Schuhart's brief vision of the world.